Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 60,285 people, 23,814 houses or apartments, and a median cost of homes of $200,326, Casper real estate prices are well above average cost compared to national prices.
+With a population of 57,461, 24,178 total housing units (homes and apartments), and a median house value of $202,432, Casper real estate prices are well above average cost compared to national prices.

 Relative to Wyoming, our data show that Casper's latest annual appreciation rate is lower than 90% of the other cities and towns in Wyoming.